Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-e-boekhouden/README.md

 Plugin voor Dutch accounting platform E-boekhouden.nl.
 This is only for Dutch accounting so only EUR is supported.

-Sends orders to e-Boekhouden as `GeldOntvange` mutation and configured `account` and `contraAccount` numbers.
+Sends orders to e-Boekhouden as `GeldOntvangen` mutation and configured `account` and `contraAccount` numbers.
 Creates a mutationLine for each taxRate of the order's tax summary.
 ![Screenshot](screenshot.png)